 To what extent is the EU, are we, affected?

-The whole incredible story took place, it sounds like at least, mostly in the US.
+Most of the unbelievable story took place, or so it sounds like, in the United States.
 But what does the data scandal actually mean for the EU and our very personal privacy?
-Because who is not represented on Facebook and accordingly a possible victim?
-Mark Zuckerberg said that an investigation by various regulators is underway to clarify how many users from each country are affected.
-This should have revealed that "only" one percent of the users were from the EU, ie 500.000 users - when to start from the "official" number of 50 million.
-In reality, or according to the latest information from whistleblower Whylie, of course, these affected EU citizens could be much more again ...
-But Facebook has announced that everything can be broken down precisely and nationally: the Downloadthe app as well as their friends who might be affected by their privacy settings as well.
+Because who is not represented on Facebook and therefore a possible victim?
+Mark Zuckerberg announced that an investigation is underway by various regulatory authorities to clarify how many users from each country are affected.
+From this it should have emerged that “only” one percent of the users were from the EU, i.e. 500.000 users - when one assumes the “official” number of 50 million.
+In reality, or according to the latest information from whistleblower Whylie, these affected EU citizens could of course be far more ...
+But Facebook has announced that it will break down everything very precisely and nationally: the Downloadthe app as well as their friends who might be affected by their privacy settings as well.

 More from Facebook, Mark Zuckerberg is soon personally betrayed: After he has knocked out the charge of the British Parliament, but he has now but a CNN interview approved, which, according to Bloomberg, probably on 12.
 April should take place.
 We are very excited and keep you up to date!